Reflection to Action

 Nonviolent communication starts with acknowledging our own feelings and needs as well as others’ feelings and needs.
 Instead of building a bridge, digging down to the foundation of our feelings or values provides a true connection so we can understand and learn from each other.
 NVC helps in trauma informed and responsive care as well as when we work with people different than us or move toward inclusion and reducing oppression.

-If you would like to more information, have questions or would like to schedule a training session please contact Heather Quackenboss at 608-785-9593 or heather.quackenboss@wisc.edu
+If you would like a comprehensive list of available trainings, learn more information, have questions or would like to schedule a training session please contact Heather Quackenboss at 608-785-9593 or heather.quackenboss@wisc.edu